 The VR and consequence management frameworks are designed to reinforce behaviours supporting the disciplined management of risks as aligned to our target risk culture.
 The maturity of our risk culture continues to be assessed via the annual Board Risk Culture Assessment.
 The process, design and application of variable remuneration and consequences are an important influence on risk.
-The Recognition Award, first introduced in 2019, continues to recognise and reward employees rated 'exceptionally managed' for exemplary risk behaviours and outcomes.
+The Recognition Award continues to recognise and reward employees rated 'exceptionally managed' for exemplary risk behaviours and outcomes.